 - Hourly / - BiWeekly /

 An Assistant to the Commissioner Trainee Workers' Compensation Commission is the entry level of work providing paralegal support to a Workers' Compensation Commissioner in the review, adjudication and processing of contested workers' compensation claims.
-Employees in this classification do not supervise.
+Employees in this classification do not supervise other positions.